WindMillCode/vscode-extension-libraries/windmillcode-extension-pack-0/README.md

 v 0.4.0
-  * support for testng, docker and misc utitlies v 0.4.1
+  * support for testng, docker and misc utitlies

+v 0.4.1
   * bug fix

 v 0.4.2
   bug fixed to workspace file testng_e2e_run to testng_e2e_shared

+v 0.4.3
+  * ensured there was an option for the powershell options snippet